Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 A few words about how we approach CISO-as-a-Service at ODCUS – because not all providers work the same way.

-We don't start with a 200-point checklist but with one question: What are your business risks?
+We do not start with a 200-point checklist, but with a question: what are your business risks?

-Then we look at which of these are relevant to IT security.
-The result: You invest where it truly counts for your business.
+Then we look at which of those are relevant to IT security.
+The result: you invest where it truly matters for your business.

-Perfect security doesn't exist.
-And if it did, you couldn't afford it.
+Perfect security does not exist.
+And if it did, you could not afford it.

-We look for the 80/20 solutions: Measures that offer maximum protection with manageable effort.
-No security theater projects that look good but achieve little.
+We look for 80/20 solutions: measures that provide maximum protection with manageable effort.
+No security theater projects that look good but deliver little.

-Our goal is not to make you dependent.
-We build internal competence and empower your team.
-Ideally, you'll need us less over time – not more.
+Our goal is not to make you dependent on us.
+We build internal capability and empower your team.
+Ideally, you will need us less over time – not more.

-If you are considering whether CISO-as-a-Service is right for your company, here's a look at the typical first three months:
+If you are considering whether CISO-as-a-Service fits your company, here is a look at the typical first three months:

 Figure: The first 90 days – from analysis to established security governance